dapr/durabletask-python/README.md

 ### Async workflow authoring

 For a deeper tour of the async authoring surface (determinism helpers, sandbox modes, timeouts, concurrency patterns), see the Async Enhancements guide: [ASYNC_ENHANCEMENTS.md](./ASYNC_ENHANCEMENTS.md).
-The developer-facing migration notes are in [DEVELOPER_TRANSITION_GUIDE.md](./DEVELOPER_TRANSITION_GUIDE.md).

 You can author orchestrators with `async def` using the new `durabletask.aio` package, which provides a comprehensive async workflow API: